Lyall (surname)

-The surname "Lyall" is found early in Scotland and was derived from the Old Norse given name "Liulfr", where "ulfr" means Wolf.
-After the Viking settlement in Scotland name sounds would have changed.
-For example, "Liulfr" is pronounced 'lee-oolv-ur', but after time probably softened in pronunciation to 'lee-ooler' and then 'loo-il' and finally 'lyall' after the Old Norse "R" was dropped off the end.
-The Lyall Clan is a Sept of Clan Sinclair a Highland Scottish clan of Norman origin a people descended from Norse Vikings who held lands in the north of Scotland, the Orkney Islands, and the Lothians.
+The surname "Lyall" is found early in Scotland and was derived from the Old Norse given name "Liulfr", where "ulfr" means "wolf".
+After the Viking settlement in Scotland, the Norse name was subject to sound changes and adapted to the local languages, ultimately resulting in the form "Lyall".
+The Lyall clan is a sept (a subdivision of a Scottish or Irish clan) of Clan Sinclair.
+The Sinclairs are a Scottish clan of Norman origin who held lands in Caithness in the north of Scotland, the Orkney Islands, and the Lothians.

 Notable people with the surname Lyall include: